apache/directory-fortress-core/README-QUICKSTART-SLAPD.md

  vi slapd.properties
  ```

-5. Update with slapd.properties *slapd.install* statement with reference to openldap pkg downloaded earlier.
+5. Update the *slapd.properties* file *slapd.install* statement with a reference to the openldap install downloaded earlier.

  a.
 For Debian installs: